 Needless to say, if a bicycle is stolen, it can leave a deep hole in a person’s finances.
 That's where bicycle insurance comes in.
 For a relatively low annual premium, the cost of replacing a stolen bicycle is covered.

 A quality bicycle insurance policy could give bicycle owner's true peace of mind - no matter how valuable their bike is.

 One of the advantages of bicycles is that they do not need insurance.
-However, that doesn’t mean it's not a good idea.
+However, that doesn’t mean it's not a good idea for people to purchase bicycle insurance in the UK.
 The UK bicycle market is vast, making bicycles very attractive to thieves.
 Indeed, more than 300,000 bicycles are stolen every year in the UK, according to ONS data.

-Most regular bicycle insurance policies do not include cycle liability cover as standard - although some do.
-Cycle liability insurance means a cyclist is covered should they damage someone's car or property - or if they injure someone due to reckless cycling or negligence.
+Most regular bicycle insurance policies do not include cycle liability cover as standard - although our partners Sundays do as part of their Cyclist policy.
+Cycle liability insurance means a cyclist is covered should they accidentally damage someone's car or property - or if they accidentally injure someone.

 There are a few simple things you can do to get a lower premium on your bicycle insurance.

-Value your bicycle correctly: overestimating could increase your premium, whilst underestimating could leave you out of pocket if you need to claim.
+Value your bicycle correctly: overestimating the value of your bicycle could increase your insurance premium, whilst underestimating could leave you out of pocket if you need to claim.

 Home insurance policy: you may be able to add your bicycle to your home insurance policy, but this often means it is only covered while it is kept inside your home.
 I.e. if it is stolen from the street outside your workplace, it might not be covered.

-Higher excess: Choose a policy with a higher excess amount and your premium is likely to be less.
+Higher excess: When undertaking a bicycle insurance comparison choose a policy with a higher excess amount and your premium is likely to be less.